 There are several possible causes for a fountain to stop working.
 Sometimes it takes a few minutes for the motor to start pumping water once it’s refilled or plugged in.
 If water doesn’t flow after 5 minutes, try these troubleshooting tips:

-This black stuff is loose charcoal from the filter and is completely harmless for your pet to drink.
-The charcoal filter is made of organic coconut shells.
+This black stuff is loose activated carbon from the filter and is completely harmless for your pet to drink.
+The carbon filter is made of organic coconut shells.
 Rinse the filter in cold water before placing it in the fountain to prevent this.
-Some filters may shed more charcoal than others due to differing consistency of charcoal in each batch of filters, so don’t be surprised if some filters leave behind more charcoal dust than others.Close
+Some filters may shed more carbon than others due to differing consistency of carbonl in each batch of filters, so don’t be surprised if some filters leave behind more carbon dust than others.Close

 You're browsing our US site.
 Would you like to visit our International site?